 If it’s your first time in Vegas, you can’t miss the Cosmopolitan hotel.
 Start your night with drinks at the Chandelier Bar at the Cosmopolitan, a 3-story bar where you’re literally having drinks INSIDE a chandelier.
 While you’re there, you HAVE to try the secret cocktail that you won’t find on the menu – The Verbana.
 Talk about tingly.

 This morning is the perfect time to indulge in one of Vega’s famous buffets.
 The buffets are EVERYWHERE – but there’s only a few that are worth the price tag.
 My favorites are The Buffet at The Bellagio, The Buffet at the Wynn, and the Bacchanal Buffet at Ceasar’s Palace.

 Hiking at Red Rock Canyon

-If you’re game post-breakfast, I highly recommend checking out the natural beauty in and around Las Vegas – the scenery is just stunning, even though it tends to be overshadowed by the Strip.
+If you’re game post-breakfast, I highly recommend checking out the natural beauty in and around Las Vegas.
+The scenery is just stunning, even though it tends to be overshadowed by the Strip, which is why I recommend it to first time visitors to Las Vegas.
 Try either a helicopter tour over the Grand Canyon and Hoover Dam, or if you’d rather burn off that buffet, the hiking trails at Red Rock Canyon are unbelievably beautiful.

 There You Have it – A Perfect Itinerary for Las Vegas First-Timers!